English Cocker Spaniel: Field Spaniel

 In the late 19th century with the increase in popularity of dog shows and the creation of standards for various breeds, the Spaniel family began to split into various different breeds.
 A group of enthusiasts decided to create a large black spaniel breed.
 Four dogs would act as progenitors for this new breed, of which two were Cocker Spaniels, one was a Cocker Spaniel/English Water Spaniel cross and one was a Norfolk Spaniel.
 This new breed was named the Field Spaniel, and was recognised by the Kennel Club in 1892.

 American Cocker Spaniel

 The American Cocker Spaniel was developed from the English Cocker Spaniel in the 19th century to retrieve quails and woodcocks.
 They were originally divided from the English Cocker solely on a size basis but were bred over the years for different specific traits.
 The two Cocker Spaniels were shown together in America until 1936, when the English Cocker received status as a separate breed.
 The American Kennel Club granted a separate breed designation for the English Cocker Spaniel in 1946.
-The American breed has a shorter snout, is more likely to get ear infections, and is groomed differently from the English Cocker.
+The American breed has a shorter snout.